olgagasowska/sentiment-analysis-text-only-vs-text-video/README.md

 | **Both**               | 0.0000                   | 0.0000                      |
 | **Ross and Joey**      | 0.0000                   | 1.0000                      |
 | **All**                | 0.0000                   | 0.5000                      |

+Per-Speaker Accuracy:

+Both models achieve a mutual 1.0 accuracy for several Speakers.
+This can contradict the hypothesis that the multimodal model can base its predicitons on Spekaer identification rather than Sentiment prediciton.

+Overall, both models ahcieve similar results.
+What is important is that the dataset is small (around 3560 elements) so the results may be different when enlarging the sample.

+Video features, although improve slightly "neutral" and "negative" predictions, do not seem to be a valuable element for sentiment prediction.